AllThatIsTheCase/macaw/README.md

       end
     end

-You are not required to use Macaw.system BTW; arara is mainly focused on running shell programs, but since Macaw rules are ruby scripts, they can do some things natively:
+You are not required to use Macaw.system BTW; Arara is mainly focused on running shell programs, but since Macaw rules are ruby scripts, they can do some things natively:

     # Clean rule for arara